Niaina42/WEEKLY_DECEMBER_DEV_1/README.md

 - Go to the client dierctories and run ``` npm install ``` then run ``` npm start ```

 ### Deploy on server
-- change .env on server directories, remove "localhos" and change to the @IP your server
+- change .env on server directories, remove "localhost" and change to the @IP your server
 - run ``` docker-compose up build ``` for starting the database
 - Go to the server directories and run
 ```